An Indo-European word tree.

 2 in the model.
 Morphemes carry often an essential semantic

-word classes.
-Regarded in synthesizing direction they form
+classes.
+Regarded in synthesizing direction they form first

-if sometimes only one phoneme).
-Hence they are here suggested
+only one phoneme).
+Hence they are here suggested as representing

 - Phonemes as individual (although complex)

 quanta of motor speech derive naturally from d-degree step

 1 → 0/00.
 (0/00 the d-degree of Motions in our model).